andrewjk/torpor/language-tools/README.md

 Torpor is yet another JavaScript framework, designed for simplicity and completeness.

-The language server provides syntax highlighting for `.torp` files, which contain components, and look something like this:
+The language server provides syntax highlighting, type checking and auto-completion for `.torp` files, which look something like this:

 ```
 /**